Music Review: Oregon’s ‘Violin’

 At any rate, the outfit combines a rare degree of imagination with the large, diverse instrumental skills necessary to display it.
 Just as importantly, its members possess a shared vision that, even on improvised numbers, results in cohesive, strongly directed performances.

-You really ought to check out all of its albums, and their latest—Violin, a collaboration with Polish violinist Zbigniew Siefert—seems as good a place to start as any.
+You ought to check out all of its albums, and its latest—Violin, a collaboration with Polish violinist Zbigniew Siefert—seems as good a place to start as any.
 The band’s free-flowing, harmonic music has never been more graceful or invigorating.

 Discover more from By Jeff Burger